the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 ---
 layout: post
-title:  "The 3T Framework for Excellent Agent Evals: Text, Tools, and Truth"
+title:  "The 3T Framework for Agent Evals: Text, Tools, and Truth"
 date:   2025-06-06 8:00:00 -0600
 ---